Web Player API

 Returns the current frame number.

-const currentFrame = app.getFrame();
+const currentFrame = player.getFrame();

 getStartFrame() → number